-- I.1, II.1, V.1, VI.2 Compliance Sulfur dioxide emissions from each peaker not to exceed 120 parts per million by volume at 50% excess air; verification by stack testing upon request of AQD; sulfur content of fuel oil not to exceed 0.30 percent by weight on the basis of an instantaneous sample; documentation to be maintained of sulfur content in fuel oil In the 9/19/2013 submittal, DTE River Rouge includes a letter from Marathon Petroleum, dated 6/5/2013, indicating that all Certificates of Analyses for the fuel oil sold within the last five years show the sulfur content was less than 15 ppm by weight. - VI.1 Compliance Monitor and record monthly fuel usage in gallons Monthly fuel use at each peaker for the twenty-month period from 1/1/2012 through 8/1/2013 is given in the 9/19/2013 submittal.
-The highest use at each peaker in this period came in 7/2012: 4,657 gallons for Peaker #1, 4,657 gallons for Peaker #2, 4,549 gallons for Peaker #3, and 4,676 gallons for Peaker #4.
+I.1, II.1, V.1, VI.2 - Compliance - Sulfur dioxide emissions from each peaker not to exceed 120 parts per million by volume at 50% excess air; verification by stack testing upon request of AQD; sulfur content of fuel oil not to exceed 0.30 percent by weight on the basis of an instantaneous sample; documentation to be maintained of sulfur content in fuel oil - In the 9/29/2015 submittal, DTE River Rouge included a letter from Marathon Petroleum, indicating that all Certificates of Analyses for the fuel oil sold within the last five years show the sulfur content was less than 15 ppm by weight.
+The emissions reported from the Peakers in the 9/29/15 submittal showed "zero" SO2 emissions.

+VI.1 - Compliance - Monitor and record monthly fuel usage in gallons - Monthly fuel use records at each peaker for a 12-month period from 7/1/2014 through 6/30/2015 were requested.
+However, the 9/19/2013 submittal only included the 12-month rolling as of July 30, 2015 and it was reported as a total fuel usage for all four peakers.
+The 12-month rolling as of July 30, 2015 was 13,136 gallons.